Points-of-Tango/points-of-tango.github.io/events.md

 One of the features which enriches the event the most is to add the full programme, tell the social dancer all the details about your event.
 The programme is shown day by day with all daily activities.
 Activities can be anything: Registration/Check-in process; City Tours; Classes; Online activities; Workshops; Milongas; Competition; Massage sessions; and any kind of activity offered at the event.

-On each activity it is possibe to add:
+On each activity it is possible to add:
  - DJs (Tag them when possible)
  - Teachers (Tag them when possible)
  - Performers (Tag them when possible)